qpdf/qpdf/manual/weak-crypto.rst

-When we say that an encryption algorithm is weak, we either mean that a mathematical flaw has been discovered that makes it inherently crackable or that it is sufficiently simple that modern computer technology makes it possible to use "brute force" to crack.
+When we say that an encryption algorithm is weak, we either mean that a mathematical flaw has been discovered that makes it inherently insecure or that it is sufficiently simple that modern computer technology makes it possible to use "brute force" to crack.
 For example, when 40-bit keys were originally introduced, it wasn't practical to consider trying all possible keys, but today such a thing